COURSE NOW FULL – Next course 17th & 18th Feb BOOK NOW!

 A two day practical hedge laying course for beginners with tutor Allan Housman.
-Learn the traditional craft of laying a hedge using hand tools in the Midlands style.
+Learn the traditional craft of laying a hedge using hand tools.

 9:30am – 4:00pm

 To book your place and for more details please contact us on 01938 561741 or email firstname.lastname@example.org.

 Bring Waterproofs, Work wear, Sturdy boots (steel toe caps advisable) & Gloves.

 Lunch: Please bring a packed lunch and a flask of hot drink.

 This course run in the Shropshire Powys boarders is suitable for complete novices.
 Come and gain the confidence to lay your own hedge using this traditional craft.